Viktoru/mlfruitandnut/mlfruitandnut/docs/development_two.md

 ```

-This file "core.entity_view_display.node.mlfruitandnut.default.yml" - adding the field to our content type & how the content type should displayed default.
+This file "core.entity_view_display.node.mlfruitandnut.default.yml" - adds the field to our content type & affects how the content type should display in default.

 ```batch